siddhpant/broo/README.md

 But the apps seem to work for many people thanks to Mubmle's backward compatibility. **Any breakages maybe due to system changes rather than problems in Broo.**

 If you are someone capable of creating apps, a new Mumble client for mobile would be a nice project.
-Probably could use Flutter for cross-platform (idk much), with something building on the lines of https://github.com/EPNW/dumble.
+Probably could use Flutter for cross-platform (idk much), with something building on the lines of using [libmumble](https://github.com/mumble-voip/libmumble) + [dart:ffi](https://dart.dev/guides/libraries/c-interop), or [dumble](https://github.com/EPNW/dumble).

 ---